 With the development of the computer and other means of communication Congress moved to provide additional protection for wire or e mail communications as e mails travel through the internet and as e mails are stored.
 These Federal Laws provide privacy rights and protections against intercepting e mails while they move through the internet and while they are stored with third party repositories (ISP’s).
 There are even laws against violating the terms of service of the internet providers.
 Here is a good source for identifying what may be legal and what may be illegal.
 If you have enough interest be sure to review the Appendix.

 In addition to the Federal Laws the State of Mississippi has a law called the Interception of Wire or Oral Communications Act.
 (MIss.
 Code Ann.
 Section 41-29-501, et seq).
 This law makes it illegal and provides for civil penalties for intercepting wire or oral communications if the person who has had them intercepted had a reasonable expectation of privacy in either the calls or wire transmissions.
 However, in the case Wright v.
 Stanley, 700 So.
-2d 274, (Ms. Sp Ct, 1998) the Mississppi Supreme Court held there was no prohibition against a spouse secretly recording the phone calls of another spouse or children in the marital home.
+2d 274, (Ms. Sp Ct, 1998) the Mississippi Supreme Court held there was no prohibition against a spouse secretly recording the phone calls of another spouse or children in the marital home.

 In addition to the Federal and State criminal laws that might be violated by the interception of telephone calls or e mails, the right of privacy may also be violated.
 The “outer limits” of the right of privacy have never been established by the Mississippi Supreme Court and this may be a new up and coming civil right.
 I have heard of spouses installing spyware on a joint computer or family computer.
 This type of spyware records every website visited, it records the passwords, and e mails sent from or received into the computer.
-I have heard of spouses putting spy cameras in their homes to surreptiously spy on their spouse.
+I have heard of spouses putting spy cameras in their homes to surreptitiously spy on their spouse.
 If a computer has a camera on it the camera can be activated from out side the home and set to record inside the home.
 There are also electronic tracking devices that can be placed on an automobile allowing the auto to be tracked day and night.
-Almost any type of tracking device or spyware is availble and for purchase these days.
+Almost any type of tracking device or spyware is available and for purchase these days.

 In this Blog I am not stating which of these types of activities are legal and which may be illegal.
 Some may be very gray and by that they may be capable of appearing both legal and illegal depending on the interpretation of the relevant court.
 What I am suggesting is that anyone considering the use of these types of spy equipment should probably consult an attorney first!
 I have an opinion that sooner or later some of the actions of a spouse who uses some of this spyware or devices may find themselves charged with a crime or at the other end of a civil lawsuit charging an invasion of privacy, and included in that lawsuit is anyone who helped the spouse use the spyware.

 Merrida Coxwell is the managing partner with Coxwell & Associates, a law firm focusing on criminal state and federal defense, serious personal injury, financial fraud, and limited general litigation.
 Frank Coxwell, a member of the firm handles consumer bankruptcy and other predatory lending issues.
-Merrida has been practicing law for over 30 years and is known statewide for his dedication and persistece to his client’s defense and needs.
+Merrida has been practicing law for over 30 years and is known statewide for his dedication and persistence to his client’s defense and needs.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.